Jwayland/finhub/README.md

 )
 ```
 ```
-# The Firm's Weighted Average Cost of Capital (WWAC) is: 0.04790951
+# The Firm's Weighted Average Cost of Capital (WACC) is: 0.04790951
 ```